To all my Jonny Pals,

 “You neednít bother, Liesel,” Jonny interrupted.
 “I know who these guys are.”
 Indeed, the muse recognized the three visitors instantly from his earliest Christmas adventures.
 One was Olaf the Satisfied, the sheep herder from Jonny, the Vampire and the Christmas Shepherds, who was famous for having sex with his woolly livestock.
 The second was Chocolate Brown, the enormous, intimidating pimp who the muse was incarcerated with in Jonnyís Prison Christmas.
 And perhaps worst of all was The Emasculation Kid from Jonnyís Wild West Christmas, the notorious outlaw whose trademark was castrating his enemies and ornamenting the hanging tree of Gallstone Pass with their cocks and ballsacks (remember, this was the one that was crapped out over the course of a single weekend).

-“Itís nice to see you boys again,” said Jonny with an obviously forced joviality in his voice.
+“Itís nice to see you boys again,” said Jonny with a forced joviality in his voice.
 “Can I offer you a drink?”

 “Itís nice to see you boys again,” said Jonny.

 “I didnít come here to let you buy off your conscience with liquor,” said the Emasculation Kid, brandishing the enormous knife that he used on his adversaries.

 “We just wanted to see how you lived,” added Chocolate Brown while giving a once-over to Frances, who was only paying slight attention because she was thinking about the speech she would be delivering at an anti-gun demonstration the next day.

 “After all,” chimed in Olaf, “itís not every day that you get to meet the man who ruined your life.”